Forum for New Businesses Gives Guidance to Entrepreneurs

 The forum, entitled: “How to Avoid Pitfalls When Starting a New Business,” will feature a panel of eight highly accomplished business leaders.
 They include moderator Dick Kennedy, president and CEO of the Worcester Regional Chamber of Commerce, Deborah Penta, CEO of PENTA Communications, Inc., Jonathan Sigel, partner at Bowditch & Dewey, LLP, Larry Schwartz, partner at CCR Advisory Group, Robert Simone, founder of Buyer’s Network, Michael Lehr, president of the Worcester Sharks, James Glickman, president of Glickman Real Estate and Kinzie Weimer, president of Jan Pro Cleaning.

 “Starting a business in any climate is a challenge.
 There are many decisions to make and a myriad of potential pitfalls,” said Moderator Dick Kennedy.
 “It makes sense to review all your options before taking that plunge.
 Listening to the pros can save time, money and effort.”
+For instance, you would look and find a reputable accountant for your business, like Early Growth to help with your financial needs.

 Panel participant Deborah Penta, of PENTA Communications, Inc. will speak on the marketing challenges firms face at their incubation stage.